Andrea-Tarzariol/Determination-of-the-Fractal-Dimension-of-a-Curve-Using-a-Convolutional-Neural-Network/README.md

 The Box Counting suffers of some limitations:
 - it can not work with discontinuos curves
-- the image must contain only the curve and not element like noise
+- the image must contain only the curve
-- with limited portion of curves it can underestimate the fractal dimension
+- with a limited portion of the curve it can underestimate the fractal dimension

 These limitations are the reasons why I introduce three forms of data augmentations:
 - curves with gaps (from 0 to 9 gaps)